 There are two common bebop licks in this phrase.

 The first is the D-C-A-A#-B line in the bar 1.

 Then the second is the D-Db-C-E-G-B lick in the third and fourth bar.

-When looking to find ways of organizing these licks in your playing, it’s beneficial to look for the fingering used in order to use this lick in other musical situations.
+When looking to find ways of organizing these licks, it’s beneficial to look for the fingering used in order to play this lick in other musical situations.